ryanwprice/vdes10918/readme.md

 ### Email

-Make sure that you check your Sheridan email account regularly, as I may send any course updates and information to this account.
+Make sure that you check your Sheridan email (and Slate) account regularly, as I may send any course updates and information to this account.
 You can setup your account to forward to your personal email account, so you never miss any relevant information.
 You should also setup your Slate email to forward to your Sheridan email as well.

 I can be reached at [ryan.price1@sheridancollege.ca](mailto:ryan.price1@sheridancollege.ca) and will reply within 24 hours except on the weekends.